Grant Amato

-Grant Tiernan Amato (born May 20, 1989) is an American former nurse who was convicted of a familicide that occurred on the evening of January 24, 2019.
-Amato shot his father, mother, and brother Cody in the head at their home in Chuluota, Florida, while attempting to stage it as a murder-suicide committed by his brother before fleeing the residence.
-He was captured after a 24-hour manhunt, put on trial, found guilty and sentenced to life in prison without the possibility of parole.
+Grant Tiernan Amato (born May 20, 1989) is an American murderer and former nurse who was convicted of a familicide that occurred on the evening of January 24, 2019.
+Amato shot and killed his father, mother, and brother Cody in the head at their home in Chuluota, Florida, while attempting to stage it as a murder-suicide committed by his brother before fleeing the residence.
+He was captured after a 24-hour manhunt, put on trial, found guilty, and sentenced to 3 life sentences without the possibility of parole.

 Before the murders occurred, Amato had developed an infatuation with Bulgarian model and cam girl Silviya Ventsislavova (Bulgarian: Силвия Венциславова), who went by the alias "Silvie" or "adysweet" online.
 Amato used some of his father's and brother's money that amounted to $200,000 to pay to attend her webcam sessions.
 His family attempted to provide therapy and treatment by forcing him to a rehabilitation center.
 After a week of treatment, he returned home, where he argued with his father over continuing to contact Ventsislavova.
-This argument was revealed to be the deciding motive for the murders a month later.
+A month later, this argument emerged as the primary motive for the murders.

 Background

 Grant Amato was born on May 20, 1989, in Orlando, Florida, to Chad Robert Amato, a clinical pharmacist, and Margaret Anne Amato (née Wade), a senior operations manager.
 He was raised in Chuluota along with his brother Cody, with whom he was close.
 His elder half-brother Jason lived elsewhere.
 He went to Timber Creek High School, along with Cody, and they both joined the weightlifting team together after getting interested in health.
 Both Cody and Grant attended the University of Central Florida, where they attended nursing school together and then proceeded to pursue further studies to become nurse anesthetists.
 Cody graduated from his nurse anesthetist program while Grant dropped out, though Grant was able to find work at AdventHealth Orlando as a nurse.

 Grant was suspended from his job in June 2018 under suspicion of stealing and improperly administering medication to patients and for suicidal thoughts.
 Although officers denied the allegations that he was suicidal, saying he did not meet the criteria to be a danger to himself or others around him, they concluded there was evidence to the claim of improper medicine administration.
 Hospital staff had found eight empty vials of the sedative propofol, which had not been ordered by any doctors, in two rooms that Grant had been overseeing.
-When questioned during his suspension, he said that he had "administered the drug to patients who were not being adequately relaxed".
-The hospital then fired him and police officers subsequently arrested him for grand larceny after the investigation concluded, but the charges were later dropped.
+When questioned during his suspension, he said that he had "administered the drug to patients who were not being adequately relaxed."
+The hospital then fired him, and police officers subsequently arrested him for grand larceny after the investigation concluded, but the charges were later dropped.